Withstands Cold Down to −60 °C: New Weather and Ice Monitoring System Tested in the Arctic

 Rostec Plans to Complete Equipment Certification and Begin Deliveries by the End of 2024

-The system will provide detailed weather information for any requested area, as well as provide data to marine vessels in the Arctic in the absence of communication with the mainland.
-The system for monitoring meteorological and ice conditions was developed by the Television Research Institute, which is part of the Ruselectronics holding of the Rostec State Corporation.
+The system will provide detailed weather information for any requested area, as well as data for marine vessels in the Arctic in the absence of communication with the mainland.
+The meteorological and ice monitoring system was developed by the Television Research Institute, which is part of the Ruselectronics holding of the Rostec State Corporation.

-The system can be supplied in наземном and морском versions.
+The system can be supplied in land-based and marine versions.
 It is capable of:

 • receiving, processing, and analyzing hydrometeorological and geophysical information from hydrometeorological satellites;